jcburley/joker/README.md

 To make this "magic" happen:

-* Ensure you're running Go version 1.11.2 (see `go version`) or later, as the copy of the subset of some supported Go packages, that comes with `gostd`, comes from that version (which will matter only if you want to run tests, as described below)
+1. Ensure you're running Go version 1.11.2 (see `go version`) or later, as the copy of the subset of some supported Go packages, that comes with `gostd`, comes from that version (which will matter only if you want to run tests, as described below)
-* Get a copy of the Go source tree, e.g. [from Github](https://github.com/golang/go), and check out the tag/branch corresponding to the version of Go you're running (see `go version`)
+2. Get a copy of the Go source tree, e.g. [from Github](https://github.com/golang/go), and check out the tag/branch corresponding to the version of Go you're running (see `go version`)
+3. Check out [Joker](https://github.com/candid82/joker.git) as usual and `cd` to it
+4. In the Joker repo you just checked out, add [my fork of Joker](https://github.com/jcburley/joker.git) as a remote (named e.g. `gostd`)
-* Check out the `gostd` branch of [my fork of Joker](https://github.com/jcburley/joker.git) and `cd` to it
+5. Check out the `gostd` (currently the default) branch of my fork of Joker
-* Create a symlink targeting that copy of the Go source tree you checked out (above) from `./GO.link` (in the top-level Joker source directory)
+6. Create a symlink targeting that copy of the Go source tree you checked out (above) from `./GO.link` (in the top-level Joker source directory)
-* `./run.sh`, specifying optional args such as `--version`, `-e '(println "i am here")'`, or even:
+7. `./run.sh`, specifying optional args such as `--version`, `-e '(println "i am here")'`, or even:

 ```
 -e "(require '[joker.go.net :as n]) (print \"\\nNetwork interfaces:\\n  \") (n/Interfaces) (println)"